jawahars16/hoch/README.md

 ### interval

 Configure the interval between each poll.
+Unit is in seconds.
 Default is 1 second.

 ```-i, --interval <interval>```